 Will There Be Raises?

 Yes.
-Every year that Transloadit generates more profit, there will be corresponding raises for the entire team the next year.
-These raises are transparent internally upon request.
+As people pick up more skills, become more proficient, and as Transloadit generates more profit, there will be corresponding raises.
+They are transparent internally upon request.

 Will There Be Bonuses?